mkenne11/nogotofail-pii/docs/pii_analysis.md

 ### b.
 Specifying PII Items

 nogotofail has two types of PII that are detected in mobile mobile application traffic:
 1. Information manually specified in the server configuration file.
-See the [Server PII][#server_pii] section.
+See the [Server PII]() section.
 2. Device information collected by the client app.
-See the [Client PII][#client_pii] section.
+See the [Client PII](Client PII) section.

 <a name="server_pii"></a>
 #### Server PII